Here we give a high-level overview of the workflow required for defining and fitting a model with

 , seed_days

-and prior_tau
+and prior_seeds

 respectively.

-For our example, a possible model is the following.
+A possible model is the following.

-inf <- epiinf( gen = EuropeCovid$si, seed_days = 6L, prior_tau = rstanarm::exponential(0.02) )
+inf <- epiinf(gen = EuropeCovid$si, seed_days = 6L, prior_seeds = hexp(exponential(0.02)))

 EuropeCovid$si